Buying a Burial Plot

 What is a burial plot?

-A burial plot is an area of land in a cemetery, or other type of burial ground, where the grave of a person who has died is located.
+A burial plot is an area of land in a burial ground, such as a cemetery, where the grave of a person who has died is located.
 Burial plots can be for individuals or multiple people, such as a couple or family.
-Burial plots are generally not actually for sale, but are leased for a set period of time.
-During the lease memorials, such as a headstone, are usually erected above a grave to mark a burial plot.
+Burial plots are generally not actually sold, but are leased for a set period of time.
+During the lease memorials such as headstones are usually erected above a grave.

 What is Exclusive Right of Burial?

-Exclusive Right of Burial is the name for the lease of a burial plot or cremation plot in a cemetery or garden of remembrance for a set period of time.
+Exclusive Right of Burial is the name for the lease of a burial plot for a set period of time.
 Nobody else can be buried in the plot for the duration of the period covered by the lease, but it will eventually expire.

 What period of time is covered by Exclusive Right of Burial?

-The typical period of time covered by Exclusive Right of Burial is generally between 50 and 100 years, but can be shorter.
+The typical period of time covered by Exclusive Right of Burial is between 50 and 100 years, although it can be shorter.
 After this period has ended the lease can be renewed by the grave-owner for a fee.
-Where an Exclusive Right of Burial has expired, the cemetery-owner will try to contact any next of kin or descendants before digging a new grave in the burial plot.
+When an Exclusive Right of Burial has expired, the cemetery-owner will try to contact any next of kin or descendants before digging a new grave in the burial plot.

 What is a woodland burial plot?

-A woodland burial plot, sometimes called a natural burial plot, is situated in an area of land reserved for green burials called a natural burial ground, green burial ground, or woodland burial ground.
+A woodland burial plot, also called a natural burial plot, is a burial plot in an area of land reserved for green burials, called a natural burial ground, green burial ground, or woodland burial ground.
 Interment in a woodland burial plot is usually only permitted if it meets certain conditions, such as the use of eco-friendly coffins.

 What is the cost of a burial plot?

-Who can you buy a burial plot from?
+Who do you buy a burial plot from?

-You usually do not buy a burial plot directly from a cemetery-owner, but arrange it via your funeral director.
-The cost of a burial plot is mostly a third-party fee that’s added to the total bill when you arrange a funeral.
+You usually do not buy or lease a burial plot directly from a cemetery-owner, but arrange it via your funeral director.
+The cost of a burial plot is a third-party fee that’s added to the total bill when you arrange a funeral.
 The cost of Exclusive Right of Burial in a burial plot is often not covered by a funeral plan, because the prices can change regularly.
 You can also get in touch with a cemetery directly to find out more about the process.